kaylode/picture-tales/README.md

 ## 🚀 Our Solution

 PictureTales is an **AI for Good** platform that transforms photos or general context into fully accessible storybooks using dyslexia-friendly words and design principles.
 We're making reading effortless, engaging, and confidence-building.
+Empowering users through personalized, immersive and interactive reading experiences

 ### Key Features